 I grew up in a small community called Paruro, the town where the Incas mythically originated.
-I was immersed in culture and history and the archeological ruins were my playground.
-With a lack of televisions, radios, and automobiles, I used to make my own toys from clay and wood.
+I got immersed in culture and history, and the archeological ruins were my playground.
+With a lack of televisions, radios, and automobiles, I used to make my toys from clay and wood.
 As the oldest of seven children, I took on the role of caretaker for my younger siblings and this responsibility caused me to mature early.
-By the time I was 10 years old, I was making chicha beer from corn and wheat bread to sell for money or barter for other products.
+By the time I was ten years old, I was making chicha beer from corn and wheat bread to sell for money or barter for other products.

 I was eager to share my Inca background and teach visitors about the Andean People.
 When I began my work as a tour guide, I learned just as much from my travelers as they learned from my instruction.
 I am passionate about my job because this phenomenon never ceases to amaze me.
 Sharing my culture, history, and tradition with travelers from all over the world molds me into a worldly person, too.
 The ability to learn about various cultures enhances me as a tour guide and makes me become a more open-minded individual.

 Every aspect of my tours is meaningful but shopping in a local grocery market with my groups is always special to me.
-Sharing some local fruit, food and having a wonderful interaction with local people is very unique and something I will always enjoy as a tour guide.
+Sharing some local fruit, food and having a pleasant interaction with local people is unique and something I will enjoy while being a tour guide.

-Monica Leal is a certified naturalist tour guide (License #469) who has become a very important element in the development of Natural Expeditions tours in Costa Rica.
+Monica Leal is a certified naturalist tour guide (License #469) who has become an essential element in the development of Natural Expeditions tours in Costa Rica.
 A mother of two boys and a girl (ages 8, 9, and 11), she started her post-secondary studies in the early 1990s at the Instituto Nacional de Aprendizaje (INA).
-At that time, she was struggling with what field of study she wanted to choose as a major and what type of professional she wanted to become.
+At that time, Monica struggled with what field of study; she wanted to choose as a major and what type of professional she wanted to become.
 She stumbled upon tourism as if by chance.
 Monica knew very little about the profession, but it intrigued her as she had a natural love for her beautiful country and all that it has to offer.
 As soon as she began her studies in tourism, she quickly realized how much she enjoyed learning about the natural history of Costa Rica, volcanology, ornithology and all the different subjects related to becoming a professional naturalist tour guide in Costa Rica.
-Monica loves what she does so much that she doesn’t even consider it to be a job – it’s a true passion.
+Monica loves her job so much that in her eye it’s not a job but a real passion.
 When asked about her favorite place to take tourists, she spoke highly of Tortuguero.
 She thinks that it is so beautiful and populated with so much wildlife that tourists just fall in love with it immediately.
 During her spare time, Monica spends as much time as possible involved in activities related to her children and nature.
 She loves bird watching and nature photography.